upenn/PennGrader/README.md

 Next, go to Colab to set up the homework metadata:

 * Using the [PennGrader_TeacherBackend.ipynb](./Test%20Client%20Notebook/PennGrader_TeacherBackend.ipynb) and your `backend-config.yaml` from above, register the homework assignment info (name, deadline, etc.).
 To do this, update the `TOTAL_SCORE`, `MAX_DAILY_TEST_CASE_SUBMISSIONS`, and `DEADLINE`.
 Beware that the deadline is in GMT.
-* Define test case functions for your homework assignment and run the notebook.
+* Define test case functions for your homework assignment and run the notebook.  **Please see below for some limitations on test case authoring**!

 [PennGrader_TeacherBackend.ipynb](./Test%20Client%20Notebook/PennGrader_TeacherBackend.ipynb)